Skatteetaten/mva-meldingen/docs/mvameldingen_eng/informasjonsmodell/index.md

 | 2021.11.29 | Updated code lists, corrections to code 81 in [merknadTilsvarendeMvaKode](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/informasjonsmodell_filer/kodelister/merknadTilsvarendeMvaKode.xml).                                                                                                                                                                                                                                                                                                                                        |
 | 2021.12.03 | Updated code list summary, added adjustment specification for code 81.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | 2021.12.07 | Minor updates to description of spraakTekst in mvaKodeSAFT.xml                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
+1 2022.12.08 | Added specifications for compensation that can be used in the VAT-report after 2022. |

 ## Version 1.0 of the XSD for the VAT return